History

 Inca Empire (1438-1532)

 The Inca Empire originated from a small tribe in Cusco.
 They built the largest and most advanced empire and dynasty in Pre-Columbian America.
 It was at its largest in the 16th Century, including parts of Ecuador, Colombia, Northern Chile, Northwest Argentina, Bolivia, Amazonian Forest and main territory of Cusco.
 The leader of the Empire was called Tahuantinsuyo by his subjects.
-They established Cusco as their capital and constructed it to look like a Cougar.
+They established Cusco as their capital and constructed it to look like a Puma.

 Pachatec was not the first ruler of the Incas, but he was their greatest warrior and leader, extending the boundaries of a relatively small Inca state, giving rise to the formidable Inca Empire.
 His children took over after his death, extending even further through violent and peaceful means.
 Their official language was Quechua.
-They did however let their territories keep they customs and religious beliefs, as long as they worshipped Inti (The Sun God) as most important God.
+They did however let their territories keep their customs and religious beliefs, as long as they worshipped Inti (The Sun God) as most important God.

 Spanish Conquest (1532-1572)

-Francisco Pizarro and his brothers arrived in 1951, searching for this great Kingdom they had heard about, with the intention to conquer it.
+Francisco Pizarro and his brothers arrived in Cusco, searching for this great Kingdom they had heard about, with the intention to conquer it.
 On arrival they called it Peru, a hybrid Spanish word.
 Between the 1524-1526, the Spanish conquerors introduced the small pox, the locals had no immunity from this disease and it swept through the Empire killing millions of people.
-The disease caused the death of Inca Ruler at the time Huayna Capac, most of his family and hires.
+The disease caused the death of Inca Ruler at the time Huayna Capac, most of his family and aires.
 It started the fall of the Empires political structures and led to a civil war between brothers Atahualpa and Huascar.
 After Atahualpa emerged victorious, the Spanish initiated a coup, trialed and executed Atahualpa for the death of his brother.
 They took over Cusco as a Spanish colonial settlement in March 1534 and built churches over Inca temples (example: Koricancha).

 The Spanish founded Lima in January of 1535.
 They continued on their colonization process by converting locals to Christinaity.
 The Spanish also had a number of conflicts among themselves, but never lost sight of their main goal of taking over the Inca state.
 They managed to decrease the population from a staggering 12 million inhabitants, to just over 1 million.
 Cities were given Spanish Christian names, rebuilt to have a main plaza (Plaza De Armas) in the center and a cathedral.